S-a-m-K/heart_disease_prediction/README.md

 <img width="910" alt="image" src="https://github.com/user-attachments/assets/42a9d376-2c96-4c5b-a077-5735c5275c92">
 <img width="910" alt="image" src="https://github.com/user-attachments/assets/a6db1803-07e3-45e9-bdec-906bdc409258">

-Of the patients with typical anginal chest pain, about 1/4 also suffered from heart disease.
-In atypical anginal pain, over 80% were diagnosed with heart disease.
-In non-anginal pain, over 77% had heart disease and in asymptomatic pain, it was 2/3.
+Among patients with typical anginal chest pain, approximately one-quarter were also diagnosed with heart disease.
+In cases of atypical anginal pain, over 80% received a heart disease diagnosis.
+Additionally, more than 77% of patients with non-anginal pain had heart disease, while two-thirds of those with asymptomatic pain were also affected.

 <img width="909" alt="image" src="https://github.com/user-attachments/assets/a3c7a220-054a-4021-b825-bc49d463b9fc">
 <img width="908" alt="image" src="https://github.com/user-attachments/assets/180eb463-5410-48df-b8d2-e244b735f1b3">

-Broken down by gender, over 40% of women with typical angina chest pain have heart disease.
-For the other types of chest pain, the probability of heart disease is between 78 and 100 percent.
+Broken down by gender, over 40% of women with typical anginal chest pain were diagnosed with heart disease.
+For the other types of chest pain, the probability of having heart disease ranges from 78% to 100%.

-For men, it is not quite as devastating.
-For typical anginal chest pain, it is comparatively only 17%.
-But the probability of heart disease also increases dramatically with the other types of chest pain.
-There the probability is between 59 and 76 percent.
+For men, the situation is less severe.
+For those with typical anginal chest pain, the diagnosis rate is comparatively low at only 17%.
+However, the probability of having heart disease increases significantly with the other types of chest pain, ranging from 59% to 76%.

 <img width="910" alt="image" src="https://github.com/user-attachments/assets/0dc2a689-0942-491f-9a6d-ce9f98c2b8e5">
 <img width="911" alt="image" src="https://github.com/user-attachments/assets/8e1d3749-9679-40b9-9569-837f9b9caaeb">

-If you look at the patients' blood sugar, the result is rather sobering.
-Both parties are equally affected.
-There are also no significant differences between the sexes.
-Except that women with normal blood sugar levels seem to be more likely to suffer from heart disease.
-High blood sugar levels alone do not seem to provide any clear predictions.
+The analysis of patients' blood sugar levels yields somewhat sobering results, as both groups are equally affected.
+There are no significant differences between the sexes, except that women with normal blood sugar levels appear to be more likely to suffer from heart disease.
+High blood sugar levels alone do not seem to offer clear predictive value.

 <img width="910" alt="image" src="https://github.com/user-attachments/assets/3009d70c-d2e9-4883-b967-eb93748a4fd5">
 <img width="910" alt="image" src="https://github.com/user-attachments/assets/0c5eaf10-9332-41aa-8503-c9c0f571a3e7">
 <img width="911" alt="image" src="https://github.com/user-attachments/assets/eb2f7689-225a-4239-9974-41e54a55e46f">

-Blood pressure alone does not seem to provide a clear prediction.
-All patients with low blood pressure are classified as having heart disease.
-But due to the small number, this is not really meaningful.
-Most patients with severe hypertension do not have heart disease.
-But here too, the number is too small to make a precise statement.
+Blood pressure alone does not provide a clear prediction of heart disease.
+All patients with low blood pressure are classified as having heart disease; however, the small sample size makes this finding less meaningful.

-In general, it seems that the number of heart diseases decreases the higher the blood pressure rises.
+Conversely, most patients with severe hypertension do not have heart disease, but again, the limited number of cases prevents us from making a precise assessment.

-I also did not find any significant differences when breaking down the sexes.
+Overall, it appears that the incidence of heart disease decreases as blood pressure increases.
+Additionally, I found no significant differences when analyzing the data by sex.

 <img width="910" alt="image" src="https://github.com/user-attachments/assets/9436f946-aee7-48ef-9c2e-dfa6d76090e8">
 <img width="911" alt="image" src="https://github.com/user-attachments/assets/466b0165-9541-4fb2-865d-cfb547b8e852">
 <img width="910" alt="image" src="https://github.com/user-attachments/assets/bd041879-dee2-4213-96ea-3f4b6733008f">

-The first thing that is noticeable here is that most patients have high cholesterol levels.
-In percentage terms, there are no significant differences in measured heart disease.
-Patients with measured hypercholesterolemia appear to be less affected by heart disease.
+The most striking observation is that most patients have high cholesterol levels.
+In terms of percentages, there are no significant differences in the prevalence of heart disease.
+Interestingly, patients with diagnosed hypercholesterolemia seem to be less affected by heart disease.

 <img width="910" alt="image" src="https://github.com/user-attachments/assets/f07babee-75ad-4e0f-9ba6-dba8d7d8893a">
 <img width="910" alt="image" src="https://github.com/user-attachments/assets/965e26e4-e218-413c-ac08-dc02a6313faa">